Kanishk-Mishra/Image-Mismatch-Calculator/README.md

 ## 🧩 Folder Structure

-Your repository follows this structure:
+The repository follows this structure:

 ```
 📂 ProjectRoot